Abdulrahman-Almutlaq/Recommendation/README.md

 * Data: The data folder contains the Starbucks data used for the project, including portfolio.json, profile.json, and transcript.json.

-* Transcript_checkpoint.csv: A checkpoint of the data is saved.
+* transcript_checkpoint.csv: A checkpoint of the data is saved.
 The production of this data can take some time, thus the code cell that produces this data has been commented.

 # Installation
 To run the code in the notebook, you'll need to download the required libraries using: